 The application form

-The firm generally recruits its trainees two years in advance.
+The firm recruits its trainees two years in advance.
 To secure a training contract, candidates must first submit an online application via Apply4Law.
-The firm tends to receive between 100 and 150 applications each year.
+On average, the firm receives around 100 applications each year.

 The assessment day